alban316/scroller/README.md

 * After about 5 or so pieces the game seems to puke.
 Possibly a memory issue?
 I tried to conserve RAM by using shorts instead of ints and **delete**(ing) everything that was instantiated with **new** to avoid memory leaks.
 * It's possible to scroll off the screen to the right despite some effort in my code to avoid this.

 The above issues will probably never be resolved (by me) since my overall goals were achieved.
 Making a viable game was never one of them.
-There's enough here for proof of concept.
+There's enough here that works to prove the concept.

 ##### Remarks
 * The Logger class was created to abstract debugging output so that I could have separate implementations for the Arduino (using HardwareSerial) and desktop (using iostream), but the rest of the code would otherwise be the same.